andygrunwald/things-with-buzzers-hardware/README.md

   <img width="400" src="images/3d-buzzer-lid.png" title="3D model of the buzzer lid" alt="3D model of the buzzer lid">
 </p>

+Next step would be to build the small circuit board that connects the buzzer with the USB socket.
+For this, we created a step-by-step image guide.
+Check it out in our [buzzer building folder](./images/buzzer-building/README.md).

+Congratulations, you build your first game show buzzer.
+How awesome is this?

 ## Raspberry Pi Hat